dcomartin/Evo/README.md

 - Loading Models
 - Loading Views

 That's it.
-It provides no database/orm, no scaffolding, no authentication, no templating.
+It provides no database/orm, no scaffolding, no authentication, and limited templating.

-Framework bloat?
-Not in this bad boy.

 ## License